Peruvian Paso: Name

 Because of the shared word Paso, a close relationship between the Peruvian and the Paso Fino breed is incorrectly assumed.
 "Paso" simply means "step," in Spanish, and does not imply a common breed or origin.
 Although the two breeds share ancestors in the Old World, and have some similarities, they were developed independently for different purposes.
 The two breeds are different and easily distinguishable.
 The Peruvian is somewhat larger, deeper in the body and wider.
 The Paso Fino is not bred for "termino" in its stride.

-The Peruvian has been called the "national horse" of Peru.
-On the other hand, the Paso Fino was developed from horses throughout northern Latin America and the Caribbean, with major centers of development in Colombia and Puerto Rico.
-The Peruvian is also increasingly referred to in North America as the "Peruvian Horse" to distinguish its breed apart from other breeds.